MailTape/MailTape-v1/_posts/2021-09-19-Mabe-Fratti.md

 # MailTape's selection

 ## [Mabe Fratti](https://mabefratti1.bandcamp.com/) - Aire
 Sarah: **"**From Mabe's 2021 album [Será Que Ahora Podremos Entendernos](https://tinangelrecords.bandcamp.com/album/ser-que-ahora-podremos-entendernos).
-Spellbinding and blissful, this album features many glorious collaborations, but I kept returning to this track :) The power behind this cello is carried higher still by the ethereal vocals and synths, created an intoxicating melange of sound.
+Spellbinding and blissful, this album features many glorious collaborations, but I kept returning to this track :) The power behind this cello is carried higher still by the ethereal vocals and synths, creating an intoxicating melange of sound.
 I love how gracefully (and naturally) dissonance is incorporated into the overarching harmonies before taking control of the song by the end.
 A masterpiece of an album.**"**

 ## [Wau Wau Collectif](https://wauwaucollectif.bandcamp.com/album/yaral-sa-doom) - Thiante
 Sarah: **"**From an [album/project](https://wauwaucollectif.bandcamp.com/album/yaral-sa-doom) that I adore :) such a cheerful quality to this horn section alongside the guitar riffs and wanderings.
 Songs like these set up sunshine for the rest of your day.**"**